Making All Voices Count strategy synthesis

-Making All Voices Count began with a clearly defined set of aims, a theory of change (ToC) and a structure centred on four linked components – innovation, scaling, research and evidence, and catalysing global action.
+Making All Voices Count began with a clearly defined set of aims, a theory of change and a structure centred on four linked components – innovation, scaling, research and evidence, and catalysing global action.
 In our first year, activities were carried out under each of these components.

-Our ongoing reflections on the challenges, successes and failures of each of these activities have been combined with a deeper analysis of the assumptions behind the programme’s Theory of Change.
+Our ongoing reflections on the challenges, successes and failures of each of these activities have been combined with a deeper analysis of the assumptions behind the programme’s theory of change.

 These reflections have now led to the development of a revised framework and the elaboration of a strategic approach that will shape Making All Voices Count as it moves forward.

 This synthesis document, written in October 2014, first describes the programme’s evolving approach and ways of working, before presenting this strategic approach to our future activities.Download -3.5MB

 About this publication

 Page length38 pages